monsoonery/PDM-project/README.md

 RO47005 Planning & Decision Making - Project

 ## About this project
 We programmed the RRT* algorithm in Python from scratch, and used _gym\_envs\_urdf_ by Max Spahn for simulating the robot.
 The mobile manipulator is represented by a simplified URDF.
-The obstacles are added into the simulation environment using objects from mpscenes.obstacles.
+The obstacles are added into the simulation environment using objects from _mpscenes.obstacles_.

 ## Getting started
 ### Prerequisites